Sea Ice MEaSUREs Overview

 Dramatic Changes

-Though the extent of sea ice fluctuates, overall it is shrinking and substantially thinner than in past decades, and in spring and summer it is retreating earlier and faster.
-The melting, along with the absorption of solar energy by newly exposed, darker water, alters the circulations of oceans and the atmosphere, affecting climate and weather globally.
+Though the extent of sea ice fluctuates, it is overall shrinking and substantially thinner than in past decades, and in spring and summer, it is retreating earlier and faster.
+The melting, along with the absorption of solar energy by newly exposed, darker water, alters both the circulation of oceans and the atmosphere, affecting climate and weather globally.

 Observable Through Remote Sensing